 What Are Our Talent Gaps?

 Through reviewing what we have now, we are quickly able to assess our current talent gaps and outline strategies to close them.
 We strive to keep a focus on our internal education, exposure, and training for current employees to ensure we align with our growth trend and are helping our employees capitalize on training opportunities such as tuition reimbursement.
-A substantial focus of succession planning is thorough internal development.
+A substantial focus of business succession planning is thorough internal development.
 We believe the best people to fill positions are people already immersed in the SRC culture.
 While we pride ourselves on having great employees who are always willing to learn and grow, we have to be aware of our own weaknesses and temper those by hiring employees whose strengths, weaknesses, and experience complements one another.
 With this in mind, we review our current recruitment efforts to be sure we have a solid pipeline of prospects in the event that we cannot fill a position internally.

 These exercises help us to clearly and succinctly evaluate our readiness to achieve our plan.
 These four steps, paired with a strong vision and strategy for your company, will help you ensure the company keeps a keen focus on your next generation of leaders.